How to Handle Equipment Failure and Downtime Situations

 5. Replace

-2. How was your system performing before any breaks?
+2. How was the system performing before the breakdown?

 Tips for using your maintenance time wisely!